ravinder-Olivier/octoprint_deploy/README.md

 * Allow removal of individual camera services.
 Improvements to instance and camera removal.
 * Haproxy fixed!
 No more trailing slash required!
 Running new octoprint_deploy on an older installation automatically update these entries.
 * Multi-camera support (experimental).
 Clean-up of haproxy.cfg on instance removal still needs work.
 * If haproxy is used, cameras stream can be placed behind it.
 PLEASE NOTE: if cameras are used with haproxy a relative stream path is used.
-This means that your stream will not show up in the Control tab unless you access with the haproxy path (http://host/instancename/) (remember, trailing slash is required!)
+This means that your stream will not show up in the Control tab unless you access with the haproxy path (http://host/instancename/) (trailing slash not required in recent update!)